The British Isles are the best place in the world to see Bluebells and Bexley

-But not where Councillor Philip Read is concerned.
+Except where Councillor Philip Read is concerned.

 At the personal level I would be sorry to see those who run the @bexleynews Twitter account behave themselves as it is fun to take the mickey out of them, but for Bexley Council they must be a bit of an embarrassment.
 Obviously they must be senior Tories or they wouldn’t be allowed to get away with it.

 John Fuller wouldn’t do it; Brad Smith, it’s not his style.
 Alex Sawyer probably couldnְ’t do it.
 Louie French; too serious.
 It doesn’t look like his way either.
 Which leaves Cabinet Members Craske, Leaf and Read.
 David Leaf used to run a blog and as everyone knows, so did Peter Craske, he was arrested for it!
 It could be any of those three but Craske and Read remain favourites if only because their less loyal colleagues have said so.

 If Tweedledum and Tweedledee could be curbed Bonkers might become nothing but another small time news outlet.
 All the wheeler dealer sailing close to the wind Council Officers have left with their Golden Goodbyes.
 There would be nothing else left to examine.

 What can be done to discourage Read in particular from making a fool of himself?